About Vulvodynia and Vulvar Vestibulitis

 Vulvodynia is often classified by the location of symptoms (diffuse or localized to a specific area) and whether they are caused by pressure or touch (provoked) or occur even without the area being touched (unprovoked).
 The pain may occur in different areas and may be constant or intermittent but is always in the genital area: labia minora, labia majora, vestibule, clitoris, mons pubis, perineum or inner thighs.

 Vulvar vestibulitis is a very common type of vulvodynia.
 The term "vestibulitis" is used to describe pain or irritation that occurs in the vestibule, or the area of the female vulva that surrounds the opening of the vagina.
 Vestibulitis can occur in women of all ages, whether or not they have ever been sexually active.
 Although we prefer the term “vulvar vestibulitis,” the names of different types of vulvodynia have been changing, and vulvar vestibulitis is now known as “localized provoked vulvodynia.”

-The symptoms of vulvodynia include stinging, burning, or irritation of the vulva.
 Patients who have vestibulitis have pain with any kind of pressure or touch at the vestibule.
-Intercourse, tampon use, tight pants, bicycle-riding, and sometimes just sitting or standing for long periods of time can be painful.
-Often, there is redness on the skin where the pain is located.
+Intercourse, tampon use, tight clothes, bicycle-riding and sometimes just sitting or standing for long periods can be painful Often, there is redness on the skin where the pain is located.